 Rivera went on to co-found STAR, an organization which supported homeless transgender youth, and the Gay Liberation Front.
 She continued this work until her death in 2002 from liver cancer.

 “We have to be visible,” Rivera said.
 “We should not be ashamed of who we are.”

 7. Roberto Clemente

 Roberto Clemente was not only the first Hispanic baseball player to be inducted into the Baseball Hall of Fame, but he was also an activist and community leader.
-As an athlete that many children looked up to, he believed he could use his career to make a difference in people’s lives.
+As an athlete that many children looked up to, he believed he could use his career to make a difference in many people’s lives.

 “They said you’d really have to be something to be like Babe Ruth,” said Clemente.
 “But Babe Ruth was an American player.
 What we needed was a Puerto Rican player they could say that about, someone to look up to and try to equal.”

 Clemente’s service extended far beyond his baseball career.
 He was passionate about helping children and often held free baseball clinics for low-income Puerto Rican children.
-He also was involved in charity work such as natural disaster relief.
+He also was often involved in charity work such as natural disaster relief.

 Although Clemente died on a plane trip to provide relief for earthquake survivors, he is remembered as a role model for many—especially the Puerto Rican children he served.